- About us

 He contacted his local machine station and they brought a HE-VA Sub-Tiller for the job.

-With a 5 meter Sub-Tiller like this, the field was subsoiled at the same time as seeding, spreading fertiliser and snail poison - all on one pass.
+With a 5 meter Sub-Tiller like this, the field was subsoiled at the same time as seeding, spreading fertiliser and snail poison - all in one pass.
 The result is a strong rape field that, despite massive amount of rain in the autumn, looks very good and Poul Sørensen is very content with the result of the tillseeding,

-"I benefited greatly from the tillseeding last autumn, where we experienced massive rain, as the field were now well drained due to the fact that we have loosened the the plow pan.
+"I benefitted greatly from the tillseeding last autumn, where we experienced massive rain, as the field were now well drained due to the fact that we have loosened the the plow pan.
 It has also been very easy for me to drive in the field as there are no soft spots anywhere, he says.

 Poul Sørensen has established some of his rape field using tillseeding and some using a rotor harrow and he has noticed a remarkable difference between the two.
 After a warm and dry spring and early summer period, the tillseeded rape had a longer flowering period than the rape that was established using a rotor harrow, which is often an indication of the rape having developed large roots and therefore has had access to water for a long period of time.